justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 Throughout this project my main key takeaways were that
 - There is a power in people.
 Collaboration helps one another to find better solutions within the data and seeing new perspectives about how to solve problems.
 - When it comes to doing a data analysis, it is more than finding the variables.
 A good analysis will find a solution, but a great analysis will show impact and connect to the business value.
-- A sense of curiousity is important when it comes to data analysis.
-It may take a bit of curiousity to see how each of your solutions can be interepreted into a meaningful information to learn from.
-It is important to stay curious as you go through the analysis because the curiousity will motivate you to dig deep into the data and push you to find solutions you would not have thought of originally.
+- A sense of curiosity is important when it comes to data analysis.
+It may take a bit of curiosity to see how each of your solutions can be interpreted into a meaningful information to learn from.
+It is important to stay curious as you go through the analysis because the curiosity will motivate you to dig deep into the data and push you to find solutions you would not have thought of originally.